-- 1) A clear description of the focus and the objectives of the concentration. - 2) A detailed list of courses to be taken and how they relate to the stated objectives. - b.
-Specific Requirements
+- 1) A clear description of the focus and the objectives of the concentration. - 2) A detailed list of courses to be taken and how they relate to the stated objectives.

-The concentration consists of ★30 and normally ★15 must be taken at the 300- or 400-level and ★12 must consist of DANCE, PEDS, PERLS, and/or RLS courses.
+The concentration consists of ★30 and normally ★15 must be taken at the 300- or 400-level and ★12 must consist of DANCE.
+PEDS.
+PERLS, and/or RLS courses.